laurasiviero/SkylineGenerator/README.md

 Instructions:

--Put the cubic_skyline folder in the folder: C:\Users\YOU\Documents\maya\20XX\scripts -Extract everything in the same location;
+- Put the cubic_skyline folder in the folder: C:\Users\YOU\Documents\maya\20XX\scripts
+- Extract everything in the same location;
--Launch maya;
+- Launch maya;
--Copy the following line in the script editor, make sure to change the path in the next lines too:
+- Copy the following line in the script editor, make sure to change the path in the next lines too:

 import sys